oracle/fastr/documentation/dev/casts.md

 ### Handling of RNull and RMissing values

 By default, `RNull` and `RMissing` argument values are sent to the pipeline.
 While most of the pipeline cast nodes ignore those values and let them pass through, there are some nodes that may perform some transformation of those values.
-For example, the `FindFirstNode` node replaces both `RNull` and `RMissing` by the replacement values specified in the corresponding `findFirstStep(repl)` pipeline step.
+For example, the `FindFirstNode` node replaces both `RNull` and `RMissing` by the replacement values specified in the corresponding `findFirst(repl)` pipeline step.
 Also the `CastToVectorNode` coercion node replaces those values by an empty list provided that the `isPreserveNonVector` flag is set.

 The following list summarizes the behavior of a couple of pipeline steps with regard to the special values:

 *   `as<TYPE>()` coercions: RNull/RMissing passing through
 *   `findFirst`: RNull/RMissing treated as an empty vector, i.e. if the default value is specified it is used as a replacement for the special value, otherwise an error is raised.
 *   `notNA`: RNull/RMissing passing through
-*   `mustBe`, `shouldBe`: the filter condition determines whether RNull/RMissing is let through.
-For example, step `mustBe(stringValue())` blocks NULL since it is obviously not a string value.
-On the other hand, `mustBe(stringValue())` lets the NULL through.
+*   `mustBe`, `shouldBe`: the filter condition determines whether RNull/RMissing is let through, e.g. `mustBe(stringValue())` blocks NULL since it is obviously not a string value.
+On the other hand, `shouldBe(stringValue())` lets the NULL through.
 *   `mapIf`: the condition behaves accordingly to the used filter (in the 1st parameter).
 For example, step `mapIf(stringValue(), constant(0), constant(1))` maps NULL to 1.

 The following cast pipeline examples aim to elucidate the behavior concerning the special values.